 For barrel orders, please contact your account manager for assistance.
-New customers, please submit a request through our contact form.
+New customers, please use our contact form.

-Freight costs depend on delivery location and quantity of barrels.
-We’ll return a freight estimate to you within two business days.
-We do not allow for pickup at our cooperage.
+Freight costs depend on delivery location and barrel quantity.
+A freight estimate will be provided.
+We do not allow for pickup at our cooperages.

-We will arrange shipping from our cooperage to your distillery at the best rates we can find.
-If you are located on the west coast, you can arrange to pick up the barrels at our warehouse in Napa, CA.
+We will arrange shipping to your distillery at the best rates we can find.
+If you are located on the west coast, you can pick up the barrels at our warehouse in Napa, CA.

 Yes.
 We ship barrels all over the world.
 Please contact your Account Manager for more details.

 Is there a minimum barrel order?

 All our barrels are made to order, i.e. we do not carry any inventory.

 Do you sell used barrels?